 Inspired by Captain Tsubasa, a hit manga of the 1980s, Shaolin Soccer (2001) directed by Stephen Chow is a nonstop action adventure sports movie that pushes the boundaries between comical fun and game.
 Set in modern China, the main character, nicknamed the “Mighty Steel Leg” Sing, is a struggling homeless man whose attempt to impress passerby’s with his kung fu skills are all but ignored.
-One day he has a chance encounter with “Golden Leg”, who little does he know is a failed kung fu soccer champion from decades ago.
-Dressed in rags with a stumped toe on a limb, Golden Leg reflects back on the golden days of his youth before he was betrayed by his teammate who now runs the biggest soccer corporation in the world.
-Fueled with their dream to escape the city streets, Sing must help Golden Leg reconnect with his former soccer teammates in an attempt to get back what was stolen from his past.
+One day he has a chance encounter with “Golden Leg”, who little does he know is a failed kung fu soccer champion from long ago.
+Dressed in rags with a stumped toe on a limb, Golden Leg seeks redemption for the betrayal by his former teammate who now run a drug abusing, money grabbing soccer team of his own, the “Team Evil” of all evil teams.

-Joined by Iron Head, a man who can shatter glass by his head alone, Hooking Leg, a master manipulator of the human body, Light Weight Vest the heavyweight, Iron Shirt with his abs of steel, and Bruce Lee’s twin brother, Lightning Hand; the once remaining champions of the past will unite to prepare for a new soccer match against the one evil that did them wrong, who now has a drug abusing, money grabbing soccer team of his own, the “Team Evil” of all evil teams.
+Joined by Iron Head, a man who can shatter glass by his head alone, Hooking Leg, a master manipulator of the human body, Light Weight Vest the human heavyweight, Iron Shirt with his abs of steel, and Bruce Lee’s twin brother, Lightning Hand; the once reigning champions of the past will unite to compete once again.

-The national pastime of China will finally be brought back from the past to influence a new country to come where martial arts knows no bounds.
+The national pastime of Hong Kong will finally be brought back from the past to influence a new country to come where martial arts knows no bounds.
 Busy working women will learn to defend themselves against banana peels on the side walk.
 Construction workers will ease a load off their backs with their new found tricks of the trade.
 Everybody will have a good time “kung fu fighting”.